wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 Getting started is easy.
 Here are some things to know before you start:

 * **Ingestion Method**: Wavefront for Spring Boot sends data to Wavefront via [direct ingestion](direct_ingestion.html) by default.
 You can [configure your application to send data via the Wavefront proxy](#proxy).
-* **Target**: Wavefront for Spring Boot sends data to the Wavefront Freemium instance by default.
-You can [configure your application to send data to your Wavefront instance](#step-2-optional-specify-your-wavefront-instance).
+* **Target**: Wavefront for Spring Boot sends data to the Wavefront Freemium instance.
+You can change the default behavior and  [configure your application to send data to your Wavefront instance](#step-2-optional-specify-your-wavefront-instance).
 * **Account**: By default, the starter sends you to the Freemium instance, auto-negotiates an account, and saves the API token in the `~/.wavefront_freemium` file in your home directory.
-If you customize the starter to go to your Wavefront instance (see Step 2 below) you need to include an API token for that instance.
+If you customize the starter to go to your Wavefront instance (see Step 2 below), you need to include an API token for that instance.

 ### Prerequisites for Wavefront Spring Boot Starter